Choose a question below. If you require more information on issues and situations of particular interest to you, please feel free to contact us.

 Q: Who should I contact about the status of my application?

-A: If you require confirmation about the status of your application, or whether all forms have been received, you can contact your Caseworker in the D&R Department.
-Once HEB Manitoba receives all three parts of the application, you will be notified in writing, and your claim will be transferred to a Claims Specialist.
+A: If you require confirmation about the status of your application, or want to know if we have received all of your forms, please contact your D&R Case Worker.
+Once HEB Manitoba receives all three parts of the application, you will be notified in writing and we will transfer your claim to a Claims Specialist.

 Q: Who should I contact about the status of my claim?

-A: Contact your Claims Specialist in the D&R Department with any questions regarding your claim.
+A: Contact your D&R Claims Specialist with any claim questions.

 Change in Definition Assessment